Events to help you manage your money

 We run competitions, provide money advice and guidance, and raise awareness about the services we offer.

 What it is

 The Financial Capability module, delivered by the Student Money Service’s trained practitioners is part of UWE Bristol Futures Award and all UWE Bristol students are welcome to attend.
-The module is structured over three themed weekly workshops, and is delivered twice a year - in the autumn and spring terms.
+The workshops are themed weekly and is delivered twice a year - in the autumn and spring terms.

 How it works

 Each workshop will cover different topics and provide you with essential money skills to get you confident about your finances, for now and in the future.
-We provide a friendly and relaxed atmosphere, where you can learn, benefit from input from external speakers (experts in their field) and meet other students.
-This module takes place on three consecutive Wednesday afternoons between 14:00-17:00 on Frenchay Campus.
-Each workshop finishes with a quiz and an opportunity to win prizes, and we provide light refreshments.
-You have to attend all three workshops for it to count towards the Futures Award.
+We provide a friendly and relaxed atmosphere, where you can learn, benefit from external speakers (experts in their field) and meet other students.

 - Workshop 1